 To introduce memory effects in the dynamics, we can use a different noise source.
 Starting from the general non-normalized SSE, \cref{eq:genericSSE}, we substitute the Ornstein-Uhlenbeck SDE, \cref{eq:OrnsteinUhlenbeckProcess}, as the noise source.
 Then, the non-normalized SSE is now

 In the normalization, the martingale condition is satisfied when

-Compared to the white noise case, to keep operators $A$ and $B$ deterministic and time-independent, we need to impose further constraints to the $B$ operator, which must be an anti-Hermitian operator of the form $B = -iR/\sqrt{\hbar}$ with $R\daggah=R$ (see \Cref{app:proofAntiHermit} for more details).
-Substituting $B$ in \cref{eq:normalization_OUSSE}, we obtain the same correction term in $A$ as in the previous case, since the sum of anti-Hermitian operators cancels out.
+Compared to the white noise case, to keep operators $A$ and $B$ deterministic and time-independent, we need to impose further constraints on the $B$ operator, which must be an anti-Hermitian operator of the form $B = -iR/\sqrt{\hbar}$ with $R\daggah=R$ (see \Cref{app:proofAntiHermit} in the supplementary material for more details).
+Substituting $B$ in \cref{eq:normalization_OUSSE}, we obtain the same normalization term in $A$ as in the white-noise case, \cref{eq:Aoperatorwithcorrection}, since the sum of anti-Hermitian operators cancels out.
 The linear normalized OU-driven SSE is then

-as obtained for instance in \cite{Barchielli2010StochasticNoise}.
+as obtained, for instance, in ref.~[\onlinecite{Barchielli2010StochasticNoise}].
 In this, we clearly see the addition of a term proportional to the colored noise process $X_t$.
-Taking the derivative of the outer product of the wavefunction, we first obtain the QSME associated with a single trajectory (denoted by a superimposed tilde) as
+Taking the derivative of the outer product of the wavefunction, we first obtain the QSME associated with a single trajectory (denoted as $\rho^\mathrm{trj}_t$) as

 By averaging over the trajectories, the mean density matrix dynamics is governed by